sandeepdeshmukh/sandeepdeshmukh.github.io/index.md

 - Adjunt Professor at PICT, Pune since October 2016
 - Conducted credit course at IIIT Jabalpur on Hadoop

-Apart from this, I am involved in Academics at different levels
+Apart from this, Sandeep is also involved in Academics at different levels

-- On Adisory board of
+- On Advisory board of
  1. BATU, Lonere, Maharashtra
  2. VIIT, Pune, Maharashtra
  3. MMCOE, Pune, Maharashtra
+- Regularly delivering invited talks in colleges
+- Evaluation of masters thesis as external examiner

 ## Academic Background
 - MTech & PhD from IIT Bombay